 100 Mile Crusher

 Big climbs, fast descents, flowing singletrack, and epic views, this course has it all!

 Make no bones about it, this course will challenge the most seasoned gravel rider.
 With rolling hills, a rough gravel climb that sees 16 percent punchy grades, riders will be treated to some of the most awe-inspiring scenery in the nation.

 Do not make the mistake of thinking the 60 is easier just because it’s shorter than the 100 mile course.
 Plenty of climbing awaits as you grind out the miles on this “tour of the Big Horn foothills”.

 The Dead Swede 40 mile course is a challenging but beautiful ride through the foothills west of Sheridan, Wyoming.
 You’ll be presented with grand landscapes, green fields, most likely wildlife, and a few punchy climbs.

 Little Rippers’ 20 Mile

-There will be a shuttle the departs Black Tooth Brewing Company immediately following the start of the 40 mile race.
+This is a one-way ride from Dayton Wyoming to the finish line in Sheridan.
+There will be a shuttle the departs Black Tooth Brewing Company immediately following the start of the 40-mile race.
 Riders and their bikes will be shuttled to the Scott Bicentennial Park in Dayton.

 Racers will head out from the park towards 4th St where they will then turn left and join the last half of the 40 Mile course.
 Racers from the 40 mile and 100 mile should start coming through around the same time, so there should be plenty of encouragement out on course.